Translate

 How I CURED My CML (Chronic Myelogenous Leukemia)

-I need everyone's help in spreading this information.
+I need everyone's assistance in sharing this crucial information.

 How I CURED My CML

-What I recommend is your regular dosage of TKI (mine was 400 mg Imatinib) + 800 mcg Misoprostol, I did take 1600 mcg a few times, but it isn't pleasant.
-The pills themselves taste like crap, get stuck in your mouth and are hard to wash down, making the experience even worse.
-I don't recommend taking unless you plan to be home the next day (I took mine every night) as the diarrhea from the combination is pretty bad.
-If you are below MMR (DMR or non-detectable is probably safest), you can also try pulsing; take the combo one day, then take the next 2 to 3 days off completely, then take the combo again, repeat.
-I do believe that this helped in eliminating the LSC's.
+My recommendation is your standard TKI dosage (mine was 400 mg Imatinib) plus 800 mcg Misoprostol.
+I occasionally took 1600 mcg, but it's quite unpleasant.
+The tablets taste awful, stick in your mouth, and are difficult to swallow.
+I suggest taking them only when you can stay home the following day (I took mine nightly) because the combination causes severe diarrhea.
+If you're below MMR (DMR or non-detectable is probably safest), consider pulsing: take the combination one day, then skip 2-3 days completely, then repeat.
+I believe this approach helped eliminate the LSC's.

 The beginning of my journey: